wiseman-timelord/GoldWeekly-Indicator/README.md

 - GoldWeekly-TextOnly - Text Info with, text position and font size.

 ### Preview
-- Indicator - 3 Smma Only And Display Text...
+- Indicator - Smma And Text, Only...

 ![indicator preview](media/Indicators.png)